Native Wild Rice Coalition

 Habitat: Rivers, streams, lakes and ponds.
 Wild rice prefers shallow water with mucky or muddy bottom where there is a slight current.

-Zizania aquatic - Ohio (T), Pennsylvania (R), Rhode Island (SC)
+Zizania aquatica - Michigan (T) Ohio (T), Pennsylvania (R), Rhode Island (SC)

 Zizania palustris var. interior - Kentucky (H)